 HER-C 205 Intermediate Hand Building (3 cr.)
 P: HER-C 204.
-Designed for non-ceramics or non-art majors who wish to further pursue hand building.
-Emphasis is on developing skill through exploration of more forming and firing techniques and conceptual development.
+Designed for non-art majors who wish to continue developing ceramic hand building skills through an exploration of more complex forms expressing individualized ideas, and investigative advanced forming and firing techniques